 In 2019, that limit was 130g/km.
 So across all cars sold across the EU by a single manufacturer, the average CO2 from cars that manufacturer sold had to equal 130g/km or less.

-But as of 2021, that limit drops to 95g/km.
+But as of 2021, that limit dropped to 95g/km.
 That’s also going to be extremely challenging for carmakers.
-As the Brexit transition finishes at the end of 2020, the UK will actually have its own 95g/km limit for car makers.
+As the UK left the EU at the end of 2020, it actually has its own 95g/km limit for car makers.

 That means all cars sold in the UK, per manufacturer, will have to average 95g/km, and all cars sold in the rest of the EU will have to, separately, also average 95g/km or less.